Unbiased research that helps ensure the future vitality of the American healthcare system.

 All IVI research undergoes extensive internal peer review by IVI’s scientific experts.
 Research papers submitted to peer-reviewed journals also undergo external peer-review, whereas reports and opinion pieces do not.

 - Who can I contact to get more information about IVI or to request further details on an IVI project?

 Where does IVI get its funding and how does this influence the work conducted by IVI?

 Leading up to IVI’s launch in September 2016, funding was provided solely by Precision Medicine Group.
 Active recruitment of funding members is now underway, with representation being sought from insurers, providers, manufacturers, and patient advocacy groups.
-Current partners now include Amgen, BIO, BMS, Pfizer, PhRMA and NPC, and we look forward to expanding this support across all stakeholder audiences in an effort to enhance value, innovation, and choice across the healthcare system.
+Current partners now include AbbVie, Amgen, BIO, BMS, Merck, NPC, Pfizer, and PhRMA, and we look forward to expanding this support across all stakeholder audiences in an effort to enhance value, innovation, and choice across the healthcare system.
 Funding is provided in support of IVI’s mission and core objectives, but funding does not equate to a voting seat on the Panel of Health Advisors that steers IVI’s research agenda.

 For more information on how to get involved in finding solutions to the challenge of achieving high-value care, click here or contact Carolyn Hillegass at 310-984-7757.